Membership in the Higher Education Data Sharing Consortium (HEDS)

 Is committed to advancing liberal arts education, inclusive excellence, and student success

-HEDS is part of the Center of Inquiry at Wabash College.
-Lessons from the Center’s work over the last fifteen years to assess and improve liberal arts education inform the design of HEDS surveys, HEDS reports, HEDS workshops and conferences, and the efforts of the HEDS staff to help member institutions use evidence to strengthen their learning and teaching environments.
+The directors of HEDS have been working for over twenty years on improving student success and liberal arts education.
+Lessons from their work inform the design of HEDS surveys, reports, workshops and conferences, and the efforts of the HEDS staff to help member institutions use evidence to strengthen their learning and teaching environments.

-HEDS is a learning community of colleagues who have a broad range of experiences and understand the challenges of using evidence for improvement in smaller institutions.
+HEDS is a learning community of colleagues who have a broad range of experiences and understand the challenges of using evidence for improvement at institutions.
 HEDS activities include:

 - A listserv that allows you to reach out to your colleagues to discuss data, techniques, and other useful information for just-in-time answers and problem solving.

-- Regional workshops and the HEDS annual conference that focus on assessment, institutional research, institutional effectiveness, and improving student learning at small colleges and universities.
+- Regional workshops and the HEDS annual conference that focus on assessment, institutional research, institutional effectiveness, and improving student learning at colleges and universities.

-HEDS also offers a range of services designed to help small institutions improve.
-HEDS offers several educational impact and campus climate surveys to help institutions assess their students’ goals and needs, the quality and impact of their programs as well as the strengths and weaknesses of their campus climate.
+HEDS also offers a range of services designed to help institutions improve.
+Among these services are several student success, educational impact, and campus climate surveys to help institutions assess their students’ goals and needs, the quality and impact of their programs, and the strengths and weaknesses of their campus climate.

 HEDS creates interactive data files that allow you to easily form custom institutional comparisons.
-Some of these files, such as IPEDS key indicators or the baccalaureate origins of PhDs, include the entire universe of higher education institutions.
-Other interactive files, including starting faculty salaries, overall faculty compensation, and tuition discounting, include data from HEDS institutions that have opted to share that information.
+Some of these files, such as the baccalaureate origins of PhDs, include the entire universe of higher education institutions.
+Other interactive files, including retention, post-graduate outcomes, starting faculty salaries, overall faculty compensation, and tuition discounting, include data from HEDS institutions that have opted to share that information.
 There is no charge for these files.
 A current list and description of these exchanges can be found here.